Perhaps this is an ordinary title that normally Google scrapers won’t show to so many people as it is often used.

 I began with HTML as I wanted to lay a foundation, but, I found that I didn’t know what the Internet is and how it’s working so I dropped HTML for some days and turn to good ol’ HTTP and protocols.
 After I understood how the internet works and what’s the difference between the Internet and Intranet, how the protocols work and what HTTP and HTTPS stand for, and what is a server and a client, I restarted my journey towards HTML.

-Of course that after my first “Hello World” that I’ve seen on my local I felt that I am the one who will become the next Mr. Robot, but on a serious side, I was struggling.
+Of course that after the first “Hello World” that I’ve seen on my local I felt that I am the one who will become the next Mr. Robot, but on a serious side, I was struggling.
 Tones of tags, new things to learn, and didn’t know how to learn.
-So after two months, I was already passing the freecodecamp HTML session towards CSS, and I stopped for a few days.
+So after two months, I was already passing the freecodecamp HTML session toward CSS, and I stopped for a few days.
 I wanted to learn how to “learn”.

 Discipline is the key